Efficient Low-Memory Fast Stack Decoding with Variance Polarization for PAC Codes: Introduction

 After polarization, we observe that for certain polarized channels, the Chebyshev bound provides a tighter threshold, while for others, the Chernoff bound yields a better result.
 Leveraging both bounds, along with our proposed polarized varentropy approximation, we introduce a pruning method that excludes paths with metric values below the underlying threshold, which is determined based on a suitable method out of the two methods mentioned above.
 Numerical results demonstrate that for a PAC$(128,64)$ code, our proposed pruning method achieves a 70\% reduction in the average number of paths in the stack compared to the conventional stack algorithm, and an 18\% improvement compared to the method in \cite{moradi2023tree} at $1~$dB $E_b/N_0$.

-To enhance the parallelism of our proposed stack-pruning algorithm, we leverage four types of special nodes: rate-0, rate-1, rate-IV and repetition (REP) nodes.
+To enhance the parallelism of the proposed fast stack decoder, we consider four types of special nodes: rate-0, rate-1, type-IV, and REP nodes.
+Other special nodes, such as single-parity-check (SPC) \cite{zhu2023fast, yin2024software, ji2023low} and Type-T nodes \cite{dai2024fast}, are also of interest, and extending the proposed framework to incorporate them is left for future work.
 A rate-1 node with \( N_0 \) leaf nodes can generate \( 2^{N_0} \) candidate paths in the conventional stack decoding algorithm.
 In \cite{trofimiuk2020fast}, a fast block stack decoding method for polar codes is introduced, which recommends retaining only 4 out of the \( 2^{N_0} \) possible paths to avoid significant ECP loss.
-In polar codes, the rate profile is typically constructed based on the reliability of the polarized bit-channels, and retaining 4 paths generally preserves ECP performance.
+In polar codes, the rate profile is typically constructed based on the reliability of the polarized bit-channels, and retaining 4 paths is generally sufficient to preserve ECP.
 However, for short block-length PAC codes, a rate profile based on alternative criteria—such as the weight distribution of the code—is often more favorable \cite{moradi2020performance}.
 In our approach, for rate-1 nodes, we apply a stack-pruning strategy that permits bifurcation only when the corresponding child node has a bit metric exceeding our proposed threshold.
 For REP nodes, which yield two candidate paths, we retain a path only if the bit metric of its final leaf node exceeds its associated threshold.
-Our proposed algorithm for handling rate-IV and repetition (REP) special nodes can also be seamlessly applied to any other rate profile regardless of the particular strategy to select information-bit positions.
-Such nodes are investigated in the context of SCL decoding in \cite{yao2025low}.
+Our proposed algorithm for handling rate-IV and REP special nodes can also be seamlessly applied to any other rate profile regardless of the particular strategy to select information-bit positions.
+Such nodes are investigated in the context of successive-cancellation list (SCL) decoding in \cite{yao2025low}.
 In particular, since the pruning and metric-update rules we introduce do not depend on a particular rate profile structure, the method remains applicable even when the bit-channel ordering or information set is tailored to alternative design criteria.
 Our contributions in this paper can be summarized as follows:

 \begin{itemize} \item \textbf{Approximation of Polarized Varentropy:} We develop an efficient approximation for estimating the polarized channel varentropy of a BI-AWGN channel in $O(\log_2(N))$ time.
 This approximation enables fast and accurate computation of adaptive pruning thresholds without compromising decoding performance.